 WordPress usually allows you to have unlimited posts and pages, install as many plugins as you need (although this could potentially slow down your site) and upload as many images or attachments to your website.

-Squarespace is a very popular platform among website owners.
-They offer a content management system which is, arguably, less flexible, but easier to start with than WordPress.
+Squarespace is very well known among website owners (you can’t miss their ads on many podcasts).
+They offer a website platform which is (arguably) less flexible but easier to start than WordPress.
 They have some themes for blogs, restaurants, small businesses, and podcasts.
-Additionally, Squarespace has no plugins or extensions, but they do offer a way to add your podcast RSS feed in the settings.
+Additionally, Squarespace offer little plugins or extensions, but they do offer a way to add your podcast RSS feed in the settings.